mgmihir44/Socket-Programming/README.md

 2. A simple Echo Client Server Application using TCP Sockets.

 Description:
   The server starts waiting for connections.
-Once a client connects to a server,the server is waiting for a message to be received from the client.
-The server displays message received from the client and sends/echos it back to the client.
-  The client start by connection to the server.
-The client asks the user to enter a message to send to the server and displays the mesaage received from the server.
+Once a client connects to a server, the server is waiting for a message to be received from the client.
+The server displays message received from the client and sends/echoes it back to the client.
+The client starts by connection to the server.
+The client asks the user to enter a message to send to the server and displays the message received from the server.

 Parameters:
   Server: Port number